-- If you're connecting the thumb drive to a USB hub, try connecting it directly to the computer instead of the hub.
+- If you are using a USB hub, try removing the hub and connecting the thumb drive directly to the computer instead of the hub.

-Older computers that are using USB 1.0 may not be compatible with some thumb drives meant for USB 2.0.
-Make sure your computer has the latest version of USB, if this computer has never been able to read the thumb drive.
+Computers that are using USB 1.0 may not be compatible with some thumb drives meant for USB 2.0 and beyond.
+You can identify the generation of USB your computer uses through the following link.

 PC vs. Mac thumb drive

-There can be compatibility issues when attempting to read a PC formatted thumb drive in a Mac, and a Mac formatted thumb drive in a PC.
-If the Thumb drive is working in one computer, but not the other it's likely it's been formatted using NTFS and cannot be read on the Mac or formatted in HFS and cannot be read on the PC.
-In order to get both systems to read the drive we suggest formatting it as FAT32 or MS-DOS using the steps mentioned below.
+There can be compatibility issues when attempting to read a PC formatted thumb drive on a Mac, or vice versa.
+If the thumb drive is working with one operating system, but not the other, it may have been formatted using either NTFS or HFS, causing compatibility issues.
+To get both systems to read the drive, we suggest formatting as FAT32 or MS-DOS using the steps mentioned below.

-- In the Format Window select the format of either FAT or FAT32 and click Ok.
+- In the Format window, select the format of either FAT or FAT32 and click start.